coredns/coredns/plugin/atlas/README.md

 ### Read DSN from Credentials File

+> **_NOTE:_** Atlas does not detect file changes after starting coredns!
+Credential rotation is not supported at the moment.

 The credentials can be read from a json file.

 If it is a relative path, the current working directory is concatenated with the config path.